Helpful Guides on each Category

 Apply fertilizer to this plant only in the bloom season.
 Phosphorus-rich fertilizer is preferred to allow for healthy rhizome growth or bloom.

-In fact, we preach organic farming, so apply compost manure twice a week in the growing season of your shampoo ginger plant for better care.
+We preach organic farming, so apply compost manure twice a week in the growing season of your shampoo ginger plant for better care.

 Pruning and Maintenance of Awapuhi Kuahuwi